captainnova/dmri_segmenter/README.md

   use): skl2onnx

 ## Versions
+- 2.3.0 released 2024-06-27 Improved support for problem data with badly placed FOVs, inoptimally corrected susceptibility distortion, and CSF that is much brighter than brain tissue at b = 0. (i.e. a ratio ~ 4 instead of ~2).
+  - The CSF/brain brightness ratio is now empirically estimated using a 1st pass at the tissue class probabilities, so for better or worse this is making every scan's runtime longer for the benefit of a few.
+Presumably this is worth it since otherwise dealing with those few would be very time consuming.
+  - It now also uses internal bias field correction to ameliorate "signal shading".
+Don't get too excited - it doesn't make much difference to the segmentation, the field it is correcting is a combination of the coil sensitivity map and signal dilution by susceptibility distortion; it is not the classic sensitivity map.
 - 2.0.0 released 2024-01-03 (onnx support + improvements from using
   `morphological_geodesic_active_contour`)
   - If you had trouble before with either loading the classifier, or